13 Best crowdsourcing platforms for product design

 The 4 best crowdsourcing platforms for graphic and product design

 CrowdSpring lets you find designers for projects for as little as $7.
-You write down what you want and get submissions from the freelancers on the platform.
+This platform put you in touch with great designers, that will help you create your product and industrial design and grow your business.
+How does it work?
+You write down what you want and get submissions from freelancers on the platform.
 All you have to do is pick your favorite, and you’ll only pay for that one.
 It is a great tool, in particular, if you’re not confident in the product design you already have, to come up with new ideas.

-99Designs is an artistic platform, more focused on graphic design than product design (brand, logo, website, packaging…).
+99Designs is an artistic platform, more focused on graphic design than product design.
+These types of crowdsourcing sites allow you to develop a new brand, logo, website, or packaging.
 You simply create a design brief on the platform, choose from one of the 4 packages that the platforms offers, and then your project is turned into a contest between more than 1 million professionals.
 You choose the winner, and they win the prize.
 You can provide feedback on the design you’ve chosen: unlimited revisions are part of every plan.

-Cad Crowd will interest you even more, if you’re looking for 3D design and 3D printing ideas: it works with a similar system as the previous two, but focuses on CAD (Computer Aided Design) modelers.
-You run a contest, once again, but you can then choose to hire the winner in a more traditional way (paying by the hour for example).
+Cad Crowd will interest you even more, if you’re looking for 3D design and 3D printing ideas: it works with a similar system as the previous two programs but focuses on CAD (Computer Aided Design) modelers.
+You run a contest, once again, but you can then choose to hire the winner of the ideas competition in a more traditional way (paying by the hour for example).

 On DesignCrowd you can find designers with various filters, like specialty (Blog, Facebook Page, Twitter Page, Banner Ad, Magazine, Landing Page…), country, earnings, percentage of jobs awarded, etc. Designers’ stats and performances are also rated, and their cost increasing with their quality.